Baseball333/Input-Output/README.md

 Twelfth Commit:
 Many programs in C follow the mathematical structure of this program, with a special reliance on conditions.
 In C, a condition is evaluated from the top until an instance is satisfied.
 At that point the corresponding statement is executed and the entire construction is finished.
 If none of the statements are satisfied the statement after the final else in this program is executed in the present.
 This single fact has influenced virtually all programming languages since C's inception during the 1970s.

+Thirteenth Commmit:
+The next commit will describe the scope of a mathematical function in C.